This guide includes instructions to configure the Virtru Private Keystore for CSE.

 1. Choose a Supported Certificate Authority (CA):

 - Ensure the CA is compatible with Google Workspace’s S/MIME requirements.
-Google provides a list of supported CAs in its documentation e.g., supported CAs.
+Google provides a list of supported CAs in their documentation linked here.

 2. Request an S/MIME Certificate for Each User: